Abe Gibron: Professional career

 Cleveland finished the 1951 season with an 11–1 record and again reached the championship game, but lost this time to the Rams.
 Gibron was used primarily as a messenger guard early in his career – primarily as a substitute used to send plays in to the quarterback – but later developed into an anchor of Cleveland's offensive line, helping protect Graham and open up space for the team's backs to run.
 The team again reached the NFL championship game in 1952 and again lost to the Detroit Lions.
 Gibron, who was unusually quick for his large size, was selected to play in the Pro Bowl, the league all-star game, after the season.
-He was also named a second-team All-Pro by sportswriters.
+He was also named an All-Pro by sportswriters.

 Another championship game appearance and loss to the Lions followed in 1953, when Gibron was again named to the Pro Bowl and was selected to one sportswriter's first-team All-Pro list.
 The Browns came back in 1954 and 1955 to win championships against the Lions and Rams.
 Gibron was named to the Pro Bowl both of those years and was a first-team All-Pro in 1955.
 Gibron played part of the 1956 season for the Browns, but he suffered a leg injury and was cut in November to make room on the roster for rookie Don Goss.
 The Philadelphia Eagles signed him two weeks later to replace Norm Willey, who was out with a broken leg.
 The Eagles finished with losing records in both 1956 and 1957, Gibron's last year with the team.

 Gibron finished his playing career with the Chicago Bears, who signed him in 1958.
 The Bears had an 8–4 record in both of Gibron's seasons there, but the team did not advance to the NFL championship game.
 Over his 11-season career, Gibron played in 116 games and started 109 of them, all in his first season in Buffalo.